Achieve a deep glow with a chemical peel at Marotta Plastic Surgery Specialists

 Chemical peels are graded (very superficial to deep) depending on the depth of penetration and the layer of skin that is removed with a peel.
 Depending on the amount and depth of photodamage, real improvement in sun spots, wrinkles, and hyperpigmentation may require different depths of chemical peels.
 Dr. Marotta performs Medium (Jessner 35% TCA) to Deep (Bakers Phenol) Chemical Peels.

-The skin may appear red and swollen immediately following the procedure.
+Long Island chemical peel patients should note that their skin may appear red and swollen immediately following the procedure.
 The swelling is more pronounced with a deep chemical peel.

 The skin will turn brown over 48 hours and slough over the next 7-10 days.
 Make-up and sunscreen/moisturizer can then be used.
 The underlying skin will appear pinker and healthier.
 This pink appearance completely fades in 2-3 weeks and can easily be covered with make-up.
-Continued improvement from these peels can be seen even up to a year following the procedure.
+Continued improvement from these chemical peels can be seen even up to a year following the procedure.
 A medium depth peel can be repeated every six months to one year.
-A deep chemical peel can only be done once
+A deep chemical peel can only be done once.

 Patients with a naturally dark skin tone may not be candidates due to a higher risk of pigmentation issues.